Grading & Records

 Additional grade designations are as follows:

-- A WE grade will be given if a student petitions to withdraw from a class after the withdraw deadline and he or she is failing the class at that time.
+- A grade of WE (withdrawl failure) will be given if a student petitions to withdraw from a class after the withdraw deadline and he or she is failing the class at that time.
 A WE is calculated into the GPA.

-- A grade of P indicates a passing grade.
+- A grade of P (passing) indicates a passing grade.
 It has no effect on the GPA.

 - The grade NS is placed on the student record when a grade roll has not been submitted to the Registrar's Office by the grade submission deadline.
 After the deadline, an official grade change must be submitted by the instructor, either online through the grade roll or with a Grade Change Authorization form.
 An NS is not calculated into the GPA.